 Senior Lecturer & Director of The Professional Communication Program: technical communication, oral presentations, research writing, dissertation writing, American literature and critical theory.

-Senior Lecturer & Director of Master of Science in Engineering Management Program: business and technical communication, marketing, public relations, science and scientific writing, oral presentations, higher education in prisons, community-based learning, entrepreneurship.
+Senior Lecturer & Director of Center for Leadership Education and Master of Science in Engineering Management Program: business and technical communication, marketing, public relations, science and scientific writing, oral presentations, higher education in prisons, community-based learning, entrepreneurship.

 Senior Lecturer: leadership theory, leadership in teams.